 A carbon monoxide detector and an alarm are designed to alert users about the unsafe level of carbon monoxide.

 These work through making flashing lights and noise.

-Nevertheless, they also make flash lights and noise under some conditions.
+Nevertheless, they also make flashlights and noise under some conditions.

 The noise that they make was described as chirping, beeping, and squeaking.

-Majority of carbon monoxide detectors make sounds a much shorter chirp and beep.
+The majority of carbon monoxide detectors make sounds a much shorter chirp and beep.

-The beeping noise is used for alerting you unsafe CO levels.
+The beeping noise is used for alerting you to unsafe CO levels.
 Usually, this can be in the form of four beeps.

 If you have heard the sound from your carbon monoxide detected, don’t just ignore it and consider taking action immediately.
 Read More

 Imagine buying a new WiFi thermostat, patiently waiting for that Amazon box to be delivered.
 You open it up, read the instructions, maybe watch a video that tells you how to install the device.